-Year Ended December 31, 2001 2000 1999 Temporary contracting revenue \$ 898,372 \$ 847,705 \$ 741,185 Temporary contracting direct costs 698,598 652,916 590,296 Temporary contracting net revenues \$ 199,774 \$ 194,789 \$ 150,889 conditions of the assignment.
+Year Ended December 31, 2001 2000 1999 Temporary contracting revenue \$ 898,372 \$ 847,705 \$ 741,185 Direct costs of temporary contractors 698,598 652,916 590,296 assignment, the Company and its client enter into a contract that outlines the general terms and conditions of the assignment.
 Typically, the Company is paid a retainer for its executive and management search services equal to approximately one-third of the estimated guaranteed first year compensation for the position to be filled.
 In addition, if the actual compensation of a placed candidate exceeds the estimated compensation, the Company often will be authorized to bill the client for one-third of the excess.
 Indirect expenses are calculated as a percentage of the retainer with certain dollar limits per search.
 The Company generally bills its clients for its retainer and indirect expenses in one-third increments over a three-month period commencing in the month of acceptance of the contract by its client and recognize the revenue over this period.